UK's FTSE lifted by gains at Next and GKN

 The FTSE 100 reached a peak of 6,894.88 points in mid-May, which marked its highest level since December 1999, and came close to that level again in early July.

-However, it has given up some of that ground as conflict between Kiev's forces and pro-Russian separatists in eastern Ukraine has escalated.

-The shooting down of a Malaysian passenger plane over rebel-held territory in Ukraine on July 17, killing 298 people, has also heightened tensions between Western powers and Russia.
+However, the UK stock market has given up some of that ground as the conflict between Kiev's forces and pro-Russian separatists in eastern Ukraine has escalated.
+After the shooting down of a Malaysian passenger plane over rebel-held territory, U.S. and European leaders agreed on Monday to impose wider sanctions on Russia's financial, defence and energy sectors.

-European Union governments reached a deal on Tuesday to impose economic sanctions against Russia, targeting its oil industry, defence, dual-use goods and sensitive technologies.

 Hantec Markets analyst Richard Perry said the uncertain geopolitical outlook was holding back equity markets, even though there were signs that company profits were improving.